 Evidence is emerging about the toxic effects of e-cigarette vapour on the cells that line the mouth, nose, lungs and blood vessels.
 Vaping is also linked to respiratory injury and an increase in blood pressure.
 The nicotine in e-cigarettes is addictive and most users of e-cigarettes want to quit.
 For these and other health reasons, smokers in Canada who are trying to quit should use medically approved nicotine replacement therapies (NRT) and/or counselling.
 There is strong evidence to show that NRTs are effective aids for smoking cessation.

-If you have tried other ways to quit smoking without success, you could try e-cigarettes.
-If you are unable to quit smoking, you would be better off from a health perspective using e-cigarettes in the long-term, rather than continuing to smoke regular cigarettes.
-But using e-cigarettes and regular cigarettes together (dual use) can be more harmful than either smoking or vaping alone.
+It is important not to use e-cigarettes and regular cigarettes together (dual use).
+Dual use can be more harmful than either smoking or vaping alone.
 Daily dual use may increase your risk of a heart attack five times more than if you did not use either vapes or cigarettes.
-The best approach would be to stop smoking altogether.
+The best approach is to stop smoking altogether.
+Speak to your healthcare provider if you have tried quitting without success.
 Quit programs and medically approved cessation aids will increase your chances of success.

 E-cigarettes should not be used by young people, by non-smokers or by ex-smokers who have quit altogether.
 For more information about youth vaping, visit Health Canada’s website.